 Example 2.1.
-As an example consider the medical system of a hospital (Hospital) obligated to protect patient's data (patient\data).
+As an example consider the medical system of a hospital (Hospital) obligated to protect patients' data (patient_data).
 Inside the hospital there are five types of adversaries - the database administrator, nurses, doctors, a research department and a laboratory - each implementing a different behaviour with respect to the privacy policy in place.
-Without any formal introduction, we give the privacy policy for the patient private data as an entity patient\data $\gg H$ where H is a nested structure that assigns different permissions at each level of the hierarchy, as shown below:
+Without any formal introduction, we give the privacy policy for the patient private data as an entity patient_data $\gg H$ where H is a nested structure that assigns different permissions to each level of the hierarchy, as shown below:

 '''

-\label{eq:patient_data} patient_data \gg Hospital\{\}[$$DBase{store, aggregate},$$Nurse{reference, disseminate Hospital 1},$$$Doctor{reference, read, update, readId, usage{diagnosis}, no dissemination(confidential)}$$
+\label{lem:patient_data} $$ Hospital{}[ \\ DBase{store, aggregate}, \\ Nurse{reference, disseminate Hospital $\infty$}, \\ Doctor{reference, read, update, readId, usage{diagnosis}, no dissemination$$ (confidential$$) $$ Research{reference, read, usage{research}, no dissemination$$ (disclosure$$) $$ Lab{reference, read, readId, identify{crime}, disseminate Police 1$} $$

 '''

-''' Research{reference, read, usage{research}, no dissemination\langle disclosure \rangle} Lab{reference, read, readId, identify{crime}, disseminate Police 1} '''

-According to the policy the various adversaries are assigned permissions as follows: A database administrator (DBase) has the right to store (store) and aggregate (aggregate) patient's data in order to compile patients files.
+According to the policy the various adversaries are assigned permissions as follows: A database administrator (DBase) has the right to store (store) and aggregate (aggregate) patients' data in order to compile patients' files.
 A nurse (Nurse) in the hospital is able to access (reference) a patient's file but not read or write data on the file.
-A nurse may also disseminate a single copy of the file inside the hospital (disseminate Hospital 1), e.g. to a Doctor.
-A doctor (Doctor) in the Hospital may gain access (reference) to a patient's file, read it (read) with access to the identity of the patient (readld), and update (update) the patient's information.
-A doctor may also use the patient's data to perform a diagnosis (usage{diagnosis}) but cannot disseminate it since this would constitute a breach of confidentiality (no dissemination(confidential)).
+A nurse may also disseminate copies of the file inside the hospital (disseminate Hospital ∞), e.g., to a Doctor.
+A doctor (Doctor) in the Hospital may gain access (reference) to a patient's file, read it (read) with access to the identity of the patient (readId), and update (update) the patient's information.
+A doctor may also use the patient's data to perform a diagnosis (usage{diagnosis}) but cannot disseminate it since this would constitute a breach of confidentiality (no dissemination (confidential)).

-In turn, a research department (Research) can access a patient's file (reference), read the information (read) and use it for performing research (usage{research}).
-However, it is not entitled to accessing the patient's identity (lack of readId permission) which implies that all information available to it should be anonymized.
-Finally, the research department has no right of disclosing information (no dissemination(disclosure)).
-Finally, a laboratory within the hospital system (Lab) is allowed to gain access and read private data, including the associated identities (reference, read, readId) and it may perform identification using patient's data against evidence collected on a crime scene (permission identify{crime}).
+In turn, a research department (Research) can access a patient's file (reference), read the information (read), and use it for performing research (usage{research}).
+However, it is not entitled to access the patient's identity (lack of readId permission) which implies that all information available to it should be anonymized.
+The research department has no right of disclosing information (no dissemination(disclosure)).
+Finally, a laboratory within the hospital system (Lab) is allowed to gain access and read private data, including the associated identities (reference, read, readId) and it may perform identification using patient data against evidence collected on a crime scene (permission identify{crime}).
 If an identification succeeds then the Lab may disseminate the patient's identity to the police (permissions disseminate Police 1).

 2.3.
-The $\pi$ -calculus with groups.
-Moving on to the framework underlying our study, we employ a variant of the $\pi$ -calculus with groups [9] which we refer to as the Privacy calculus.
-The $\pi$ -calculus with groups extends the $\pi$ -calculus with the notion of groups and an associated type system in a way that controls how data is being processed and disseminated inside a system.
+The π -calculus with groups.
+Moving on to the framework underlying our study, we employ a variant of the π -calculus with groups [10] which we refer to as the Privacy calculus.
+The π -calculus with groups extends the π -calculus with the notion of groups and an associated type system in a way that controls how data are being processed and disseminated inside a system.
 It turns out that groups give a natural abstraction for the representation of entities in a system.
-Thus, we build on the notion of a group of the calculus of [9], and we use the group memberships of processes to distinguish their roles within systems.
+Thus, we build on the notion of a group of the calculus of [10], and we use the group memberships of processes to distinguish their roles within systems.